HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Introduction

-At the image level, we introduce a content-aware spatial parsing strategy that adaptively splits each image into region-specific subspaces, enabling targeted expert selection based on localized visual context.
-These region-level experts enable the model to capture fine-grained, spatially localized structures, supporting contextual adaptation within a single scene, such as roads in dense urban zones or vessels in coastal image.
-By integrating these two levels of modularity, our method achieves both inter-domain adaptability and intra-scene specialization within a unified design.
-To enhance its flexibility, we extend the method specialization capability by allowing it to conditionally align with external semantic cues.
+To enhance its flexibility, we extend this hierarchical structure by allowing expert behaviour to be conditionally guided by external semantic cues.
 Specifically, we introduce a mechanism for latent alignment between visual representations and text inputs, enabling the model to respond to object categories not present during training.
 This supports open-category inference through prompt adaptation, without requiring explicit supervision or retraining.
 In doing so, the method moves beyond fixed label spaces and acquires the flexibility needed for real-world remote sensing tasks.

-Through this formulation, our method achieves a balance between specialization and generalization, capturing both domain-level variations across datasets and spatial complexity within scenes.
-Its ability to condition expert behaviour on external semantic information further enables inference on object categories not present during training, addressing a key limitation of existing closed-set detectors.
-Comprehensive experiments on diverse aerial imagery benchmarks demonstrate that our proposed approach consistently improves detection performance, particularly in cross-domain generalization, fine-grained spatial localization, and open-category recognition.
-These results highlight the potential of our modular learning as a principled and effective direction for advancing object detection in complex and diverse remote sensing environments.